 In general, you want to look for a Goldendoodle that has been backcrossed to the Poodle, hence the letter “B” at the end of the generation.
 Typical characteristics of a hypoallergenic Goldendoodle include wavy to curly hair and nonshedding.

-I would avoid an “F1 Goldendoodle” or “F2 Goldendoodle” since these dogs will be 50% Golden Retriever and 50% Poodle.
+If you’re allergic, it’s probably best to try to avoid an “F1 Goldendoodle” or “F2 Goldendoodle” since these dogs will be 50% Golden Retriever and 50% Poodle.
 Most of these generations of Goldendoodles will shed more hair which will cause them to be less hypoallergenic.
 Remember, if you have pet allergies, you want a Goldendoodle that will be nonshedding and have a curly coat.

 How To Minimize Allergies Caused By Goldendoodles?

 - Brush your dog regularly.
 Since dander will sit in your dog’s coat, you should brush your dog as much as possible (most owners will brush their dog daily).
-Brushing is the most important step to limit the number of allergens your dog carries and spread the skin oils across the hair.
+Brushing is the most important step to limit the number of allergens your dog carries and to spread the skin oils across the hair.
 Thus, brushing helps to separate any future dander.
 If possible, have someone in your household who is not allergic to dogs do the brushing.
 Also, if possible, brush your Goldendoodle outside, so the dander stirred up by petting isn’t released indoors.

 - Wash your dog at least twice per month.
 Bathing your Goldendoodle will significantly decrease the dander in their coat and hair.
 Make sure you use a good shed control cleanser and a shampoo that won’t dry out their skin.